 However, you should be aware that the interest rate on a balance transfer card will jump after the promotional annual interest rate ends.
 You should view a balance transfer card as an opportunity to pay off your credit card debt within a set time period.
 You don’t want to still have a high credit card balance after the introductory period ends or you’ll typically be charged higher interest rates once again.

-The SimplyCash Card from American Express is slightly different from the previous card because it’s a rewards credit card that also has an optional balance transfer credit card offer.
+The SimplyCash Card from American Express is a rewards credit card with an optional balance transfer credit card offer.
 If you choose to transfer your credit card debt to your SimplyCash Card at the time of your application, you’ll pay 0% interest on your transferred balance for the first six months.
 This card is also a no annual fee credit card and only charges a 1% balance transfer fee.
 You can transfer a maximum of half your credit limit or $7,500 (the lesser of the two).

 The other perk that comes with this card is the potential to earn cash back rewards once you’ve paid off the balance transfer.
 For the first six months, you’ll earn 5% cash back on all eligible gas, grocery, and restaurant purchases for up to $250 cash back.
 Additionally, you’ll earn 1.25% cash back thereafter as well as on all other purchases.
 This is a great card if you’re looking to pay down your credit balance and also continue using the card for cash back after you’ve paid back your current debt.